PCMDI/input4MIPs_CVs/docs/dataset-overviews/aerosol-optical-properties-macv2-sp.md

 The aerosol optical properties provides scaling factors/parameters to calculate aerosol plumes associated with aerosol emissions for models that do not calculate this themselves.
-The provided data just provides parameters.
+The provided data is only parameters.
-As a data user, you have to calculate gridded data yourself.
+As a data user, you have to calculate gridded data/input yourself using [TBD].

 ### Variables provided